This article was last updated on April 29, 2022. It was originally published on May 29, 2019.

 Point Pleasant Beach

-Fun House isn’t just an attraction on the Point Pleasant Beach boardwalk; it’s an appropriate metaphor for this seaside playground with its world-class aquarium, live entertainment, amusement rides, wide beaches and array of dining options.
-A recent boardwalk addition: Jenkinson’s Adventure Lookout Ropes Course.
-Also on the boardwalk, Jenkinson’s South Amusement Park features more than 20 rides for kids of all ages.
+Fun House isn’t just an attraction on the Point Pleasant Beach boardwalk; it’s an appropriate metaphor for this seaside playground, with its world-class aquarium, live entertainment, amusement park, wide beaches and array of dining options and shops.
 Want to get the kids out of the sun?
-At Jenkinson’s Aquarium, they can view sharks, penguins, alligators and seals—even sea stars and stingrays in the touch tank.
-For dinner, head over to Frankie’s Bar & Grill on Richmond Avenue to feast on 10-ounce sirloin hamburgers, a perennial winner of New Jersey Monthly‘s Jersey Choice restaurant poll.
-End a great day at Hoffman’s, where you can indulge in delicious homemade ice cream—from strawberry bon-bon to peanut butter nugget.
+At Jenkinson’s, one of Jersey’s top aquariums, they can view sharks, penguins, alligators and seals—even sea stars and stingrays in the touch tank.
+For dinner, head over to Frankie’s Bar & Grill on Richmond Avenue to feast on burgers.
+End a great day at Hoffman’s—which made our list of 24 iconic Shore ice cream spots—where you can indulge in delicious homemade flavors from strawberry bon-bon to peanut butter nugget.

 Beach Haven (Long Beach Island)